pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/caddy.markdown

 ### 6. Start Caddy

 You can either start Caddy or [install it as a service](https://github.com/mholt/caddy/wiki/Caddy-as-a-service-examples), pass the Caddyfile path as a `conf` parameter.
-Home Assistant will be listening on port 443 (HTTPS) and all insecure traffic on port 80 will be redirected.
+ Open Peer Power will be listening on port 443 (HTTPS) and all insecure traffic on port 80 will be redirected.